irrdnet/irrd/docs/users/mirroring.rst

 * Calling the ``irrd_load_database`` command once, and then using the ``irrd_update_database`` command to update the state of the database.
-  This may be slower, but will generate journal entries to support offering NRTM mirroring services.
+  This may be slower, but will generate journal entries to support offering NRTMv3 mirroring services.

 .. caution::
     This process is intended for data sources such as produced by scripts.
     The validation is quite strict, as in script output, an error in script execution is a likely cause for any issues in the data.
-    To force a reload of a regular mirror that normally uses NRTM, use the ``irrd_mirror_force_reload`` command instead.
+    To force a reload of a regular mirror that normally uses NRTMv3, use the ``irrd_mirror_force_reload`` command instead.
     Mixing manual data loading with the regular mirroring options documented above is not recommended.